dobodu/Lilygo-Amoled-Micropython/README.md

 It's dedicated to

--Lilygo T4-S3 AMOLED wired with QSPI
+- Lilygo T4-S3 AMOLED wired with QSPI
--Lilygo T-Display S3 AMOLED wired with QSPI
+- Lilygo T-Display S3 AMOLED wired with QSPI

 This Micropython driver is created on behalf of [nspsck](https://github.com/nspsck/RM67162_Micropython_QSPI) RM67162 driver.